dooboolab-community/react-native-iap/README.md

 2. Purchases are inter-session `asynchronuous` meaning requests that are made may take several hours to complete and continue to exist even after the app has been closed or crashed.
 3. The purchase may be pending and hard to track what has been done ([example][issue-307-c1]).
-4. Thus the Billing Flow is an `event` pattern than a `callback` pattern.
+4. Thus the Billing Flow is an `event` pattern rather than a `callback` pattern.

 Once you have called `getProducts()`, and you have a valid response, you can call `requestPurchase()`.
 Subscribable products can be purchased just like consumable products and users